tarneaux/triboard/README.md

 # Triboard

-The Triboard is an ergonomic, split mechanical keyboard using Kailh Choc switches and any Seeed XIAO-compatible controller.
+The Triboard is an ergonomic, split mechanical keyboard using hotswappable Kailh Choc switches and any Seeed XIAO-compatible controller.

 Three builds are possible:
 - 34 keys, wireless, with ZMK on XIAO nRF52840 controllers